calibrate and fit a Vl53L0X time of flight sensor to measure water or oil tank level

 how to protect the components from a damp, wet environment

 Getting dirt in the tiny emitter and sensor holes is to be avoided as the emerging pulse or photon can be deflected randomly / cause crosstalk.
-My sensor and ESP8266 will be in a tank in a loft so I bought a project box and glued the sensor to its transparent lid.
-The sensor will be attached facing downwards from the plastic tank lid.
-The pictures show this.
+My sensor and ESP8266 will be attached to the lid of a water tank in a loft so I bought a project box and glued the sensor to its transparent lid.
+I had a tube of Kafuter K-705 silicone to squeeze over water sensitive parts of the board.
+Read on to see the oil tank sensor.
+The sensor will be attached facing downwards from the plastic tank lid as shown.
 I happened to have some heavy duty Velcro hook & loop tape to help fix the boxes.
-The ESP8266 has been given its own box – so as not to put all eggs in one basket.
-Also, in case of failure I’ll be able to replace one or other component.
+The ESP8266 has been given its own box – so as not to put all eggs in one basket – in case of failure I’ll be able to replace one or other component.

 You can protect the sensor with glass, perspex or polycarbonate.
 The cover should be as thin, flat, parallel, clear and fitted close to the sensor as possible.
 ST, the chip maker have a video explaining how a more fussy two-piece glass cover pretty much reduces the crosstalk due to dust.
 I so wish they’ll create a similarly protected chip.
 The sensor notes are here.